All Episodes

 After all, I'm getting a little worried.

-We're gonna be exposed here.
+We're going to be exposed here.

 What are the firewalls?

-What wall fire walls plural is he talking about?
+What firewalls plural is he talking about?

 Exposed, exposed about doing what?

-Well, we now find out that James Comey leaves and for five years is working for Lockheed Martin and he's the guy that apparently has power of attorney for all these officials at Lockheed Martin.
+Well, we now find out that James Comey leaves and for five years is working for Lockheed Martin, and he's the guy that apparently has power of attorney for all these officials at Lockheed Martin.

 They get billions and billions of dollars in contracts from the federal government, including, you know, they're getting into it.